 The minimum number of youth to be served per Bidder will be determined by the number of awarded contracts.
-Based on the available funding from both WIOA and TANF, the overall annual enrollment goal of in-school youth is projected to be 1,200 participants.
+Based on the available funding from both WIOA and TANF, the overall annual enrollment goal of out-of-school youth is projected to be 800 participants.

-Successful Bidder(s) will be expected to describe how many participants can be effectively served by the Bidder, at any point of the contract.
-Considerations will be made during the first month of the contractual period as it is understood that recruitment may initially delay enrollment, however a persistent and intentional effort of recruitment will be expected.
-Bidders may also utilize a "rolling enrollment" plan to maintain participant capacity, while supporting youth who have exited the program and are engaged in the Follow-Up period outlined in CCMEP (5101:14-1-06).
-Aspyr and FCDJFS requests that each AMP Coach maintains a caseload of no more than 50 participants - including both actively enrolled and recently exited participants in their 12-month Follow-Up period.
+• Successful Bidder(s) will be expected to describe how many participants can be effectively served by the Bidder, at any point of the contract.
+Considerations will be made during the first month of the contractual period as it is understood that recruitment may initially delay enrollment, however, a persistent and intentional effort of recruitment will be expected.
+Bidders may also utilize a "rolling enrollment" plan to maintain participant capacity, while supporting youth who have exited the program and are engaged in the Follow-Up period outlined in a.
+WIOA Youth & Young Adult Program Eligibility Application (JFS-03002) i.
+TANF Recertification Application e.
+OMJ Registration

+CCMEP (5101:14-1-06).
+Aspyr and FCDJFS requests that each AMP Coach maintains a caseload of no more than 50 participants including both actively enrolled and recently exited participants in their 12-month Follow-Up period.
 This request is based on best practices that identify increased productivity and genuine rapport as the result of a more manageable caseload.